Unsupervised Monocular Depth Estimation Based on Hierarchical Feature-Guided Diffusion: Introduction

 \section{Introduction}

-Monocular depth estimation aims to predict pixel-level image depth.
-It plays a crucial role in numerous applications such as autonomous driving, virtual reality (VR), and augmented reality (AR).
-Zhou et al. \cite{sfmlearner} propose the first self-supervised framework for monocular depth estimation.
-Numerous works build upon this foundational framework to further optimize and improve it \cite{sc-sfm}-\cite{mc_gan}.
-These methods can be categorized into discriminative-based and generative-based methods through different data modeling techniques.
+Monocular depth estimation aims to predict pixel-level depth and plays a crucial role in numerous applications such as autonomous driving, virtual reality (VR), and augmented reality (AR).
+With the rapid development of computer vision and deep learning, Eigen et al. \cite{supervised-depth} pioneer the application of deep learning to this field through a supervised approach.
+To reduce the model's data dependence, Zhou et al. \cite{sfmlearner} propose the first unsupervised framework for monocular depth estimation.
+Numerous works have optimized and improved depth estimation methods based on this initial framework \cite{sc-sfm, monodepth2, sc-depth, gan_vo, masked_gan, mc_gan}.
+These methods can be categorized into discriminative-based and generative-based methods, depending on their data modeling techniques through deep learning.

-In real-world applications, images captured during testing may be blurry or noisy due to weather conditions or camera issues.
-Therefore, model robustness is crucial.
-In current monocular depth estimation methods, discriminative-based approaches \cite{sc-sfm}-\cite{sc-depth} aim to learn an explicit mapping from image to depth by maximizing the conditional probability distribution.
-These methods show impressive performance on images similar to those in the training set.
-Nevertheless, when facing with variations in real-world test images, they often suffer from poor robustness and estimation failures.
-This is because discriminative network is trained on finite datasets.
-It can only learn discrete mappings.
-Only with infinite training data could it capture the full range of possible mappings.
-Although some methods \cite{diss-1}\cite{diss-2} attempt to improve the robustness of discriminative models by using data augmentation during training, the dataset remains limited, and these approaches still fail to handle diverse perturbations beyond the training set.